 How to get to Aberdare National Park

-By road: The Park is easily accessible on tarmac 560km north from Nairobi.
+By road: The Park is easily accessible on a tarmac 560km north of Nairobi.

 By Air: There are daily scheduled flights from Nairobi to an airstrip located 1km from Marsabit town center.